 The Power of Embracing Our Vulnerability

 By Mary Sykes Wylie - A pervasive sense of shame makes many of us feel unworthy of human connection.
 Why the shame?
-Because in this perfectionistic culture, most of us believe we’re “not good enough: not thin enough, rich enough, beautiful enough, smart enough, promoted enough” to be worthy of love.
-But research by professor and acclaimed TED speaker Brené Brown shows that some people have escaped the shame trap.
+Because in this perfectionistic culture, most of us believe we’re “not good enough."
+Professor and acclaimed TED speaker Brené Brown says that some people have escaped the shame trap.
 How?
 They let themselves be vulnerable.

 Jerome Kagan, Daniel Siegel, and Salvador Minuchin Weigh In